 Strong Government Federalists

-The Federalists believed the central government should impose and collect taxes directly from the people.
+The Federalists believed the central government should collect taxes directly from the people.
 The group also felt the central government should hold the power to trade with other countries.

 The Federalists supported the Constitution.